fygar256/bi/README.md

 The first version was written in C, but this version is written in Python.

-There may be still some glitches, but it's a beta version.
+There may be still some glitches. linux version is a beta version.

 ```
 ##### installation